alex-courtis/xlayoutdisplay/README.md

 Hotplug event detection... my udev event hacks are too unreliable and shameworthy right now.
 Maybe a systemd user service?

-xrdb --dpi setting based on Edid, for primary display, finds nearest 24 (quarter) from 96+ Also merge Xft.dpi: XXX into xrdb for programs like firefox
+Merge Xft.dpi: XXX into xrdb for programs like firefox

 output current state of the world according to X e.g.
 ```